Here are tips and tricks on how to make the best coconut cream poke cake.

-- Blend cake mix, eggs, sour cream, and milk.
-Beat with a mixer for 30, slowly adding in melted butter.
+- Blend cake mix, 4 eggs, 1/2 cup sour cream, and 1 cup milk.
+Beat with a mixer for 30 seconds, slowly adding in melted butter.
 Then on medium speed for 2 minutes.

 - Bake 23-28 minutes.

 - Immediately poke holes with fork.

 - Shake cream of coconut really good, then open can.

 - Pour and spread coconut cream over the entire sheet cake.

 - Cover and refrigerate 1 hour to completely cool.

 - Add in 1 tsp of vanilla, 2 tbs milk, and a pinch of salt.
-Mix until completely spreadable and no lumps.
+Mix until completely on low speed until completely incorporated.